Nunavut hunters urge Baffinland mine to stop icebreaking, citing narwhal decline | CBC News

 Maybe not a distinct stock

 Baffinland argues that the narwhals that summer in Eclipse Sound may not be a distinct group, but rather part of a larger stock of narwhals that frequent Eclipse Sound and Admiralty Inlet.

-The company points to combined survey numbers from Eclipse Sound and Admiralty Inlet that don't show the same drop over recent years.
+The company points to combined survey numbers from Eclipse Sound and Admiralty Inlet that don't show the same drop over recent years, and in fact more than doubled to 75,177 animals between 2020 and 2021.
+That suggests narwhal populations in the area are not suffering, a spokesperson says.

 "A review of available Inuit knowledge and scientific monitoring data supports that the Admiralty Inlet and Eclipse Sound narwhal stocks may actually represent a single stock with natural exchange of animals between the two putative summering areas," company spokesperson Peter Akman wrote in an email to CBC News.

+The Department of Fisheries and Oceans considers the summer aggregations of narwhals in Eclipse Sound and Admiralty Inlet to be distinct stocks for harvest management.
+In a 2020 report, the department considered evidence of mixing between the groups and suggested that harvest limits should factor that in.
+But the report concluded the data "do not warrant a change to the definition of management units."

+That report also suggested narwhal in Eclipse Sound "may be displaced by an increased level of vessel traffic from mining and cruise ships, ice breaking, and anthropogenic development."
+It also cited killer whales as a possible factor in where narwhals frequent.

-Asked whether the company would alter its icebreaking plans again this year, as urged by the Mittimatalik HTO and Oceans North, Akman said the company is still working on a plan.
+Asked whether the company would alter its icebreaking plans again this year, as urged by the Mittimatalik HTO and Oceans North, Akman said Baffinland is still working on a plan.

 "Baffinland will consider all proposed mitigations and monitoring measures proposed in the development of the 2022 Narwhal Adaptive Management Response Plan," Akman's email states.